-(Distri ct) and the employee whose name appear f Directors of the Kent School District No. 415 ars above (Employee) agree that the Employee es under Employee's certificated contract, be Distric Board 28A.4 uthorized to perform the following assigned additional days/duties in the public schools of the District during the school year, subject to assignment, reassignment, or transfer by the Board of Directors of the District or its representative(s).
-Also, in accordance with RCW 8A.405.240, this separate contract is not a part of Employee's continuing contract, if any, and ot subject to the restrictions therein.
-Required Extra Days Effective Education Special Projects / Class Coverage return ed to the Human Resources Office no late byee shall be paid in accordance with the oted at the upper left corner of this document and ter than fifteen (15) days from the above date.
-The District policy and the collective bargaining of Ker e order of the Board of Directors at School District No. 415 County, Washington BY Superintendent Secretary of the Board Employee Signature KSD KEA Date Signed:
+(Distri shall author District Board 28A.4 ct) and the employee whose name appete in addition to the duties and service ized to perform the following assigned at during the school year, subject of Directors of the District or its report of the duties and service of the duties are duties and duties are duties and duties are duties are duties are duties and duties are duties of Directors of the Kent School District No. 415 ears above (Employee) agree that the Employee ices under Employee's certificated contract, be additional days/duties in the public schools of the ct to assignment, reassignment, or transfer by the presentative(s).
+Also, in accordance with RCW art of Employee's continuing contract, if any, and

+Required Extra Days

+Effective Education

+Special Projects / Class Coverage

+return ed to the Human Resources Office no layee shall be paid in accordance with t noted at the upper left corner of this document and ater than fifteen (15) days from the above date. the District policy and the collective bargaining

+of Kei order of the Board of Directors at School District No. 415 County, Washington

+BY

+Superintendent Secretary of the Board Employee Signature

+KSD KEA Date Signed:

-Administrative Offices, 12033 SE 256^{th} , Kent, Washington 98030
+Administrative Offices, 12033 SE 256th, Kent, Washington 98030